LMaterne/MachineLearning_Project/README.md

 'functions_test.py' is a file for running testing.

+'plotting_heatmaps.py' is a file for plotting heatmaps (this is manually executed after the main script)

 The folder 'Results' contains the data and plots from the models of the Franke Function.

 Folder 'Terrain data' contains the orginal images tif files which are to modelled.